When to Apply

 Facilities Evaluation for Each Host Institution

 Facilities approval for each host institution throughout the proposed indemnification period is a prerequisite for indemnification.
-If a proposed host institution is not currently approved by the Canada Travelling Exhibitions Indemnification Program, an application for facilities approval must be submitted by that institution.
+If a proposed host institution is not currently approved by the Canada Traveling Exhibitions Indemnification Program, an application for facilities approval must be submitted by that institution.
 Once approved, and assuming that the facilities remain as assessed, the facilities will remain approved for 5 years.
-The Facilities Evaluation Form may be downloaded at pdf/pieic-eng.pdf.

 One-time approval for a specific area in non-approved hosting institutions may be considered: please contact the Indemnification Program for further information.
 A travelling exhibition may be indemnified throughout the remainder of its itinerary while excluding coverage at a specific host institution.
 Non-indemnified venues are responsible for full coverage.